 Alexandria Ware (AW): I'm working on spinning some purple alpaca which my daughter picked out at the Alpaca Extravaganza and refers to as "her yarn," so I need to finish it and turn it into a scarf.
 I've also been getting a lot of knitting done during Zoom meetings!
 We're all absolutely thrilled at the success of the Emirates Mars Mission and looking forward to all the exciting science data that will be sent back over the coming months.

-Project Manager for Planetary Spacecraft
+Alexandria Ware, Project Manager for Planetary Spacecraft

-Spin Off (SO): Tell us about your day job.
+SO: Tell us about your day job.

-Alexandria Ware (AW): I manage data centers for planetary spacecraft.
+AW: I manage data centers for planetary spacecraft.
 This means that I coordinate the design, development, and operation of the computer systems that process and distribute science data from missions to other planets.
 So far, I’ve mostly worked on Mars missions like NASA’s MAVEN and the upcoming Emirates Mars Mission, which launches in 2020.
 I’ve also been involved with the upcoming Europa Clipper mission, and I’m working on a project involving very small Earth-orbiting satellites.
 All of this fun stuff happens at the Laboratory for Atmospheric and Space Physics (LASP) at the University of Colorado, Boulder.

 SO: How did you become a spinner?

 AW: In 2006, I moved to Colorado and started going to the local knitting group, where I met former Interweave staffer Anne Merrow and Kate Gagnon Osborn of Kelbourne Woolens.
 One evening, Kate threw a party at her house, and she was just learning to spin.
 It looked interesting, so Anne and I signed up for Maggie Casey’s introduction to spinning class at Shuttles, Spindles & Skeins.
 At the end of the course, I bought my Lendrum and that was that!